DalkMania/wp-graphql-cpt/README.md

 ## Usage

-Your theme or other plugins may use custom post types and taxonomies add custom functionality.
-That data or functionality can be beneficial / required for a front end or other app that consumes your API.
+Your theme or other plugins may use custom post types and taxonomies to add custom functionality.
+That data or functionality may be beneficial / required for a front end or other app that consumes your API.

 Just activate the plugin and the data will be avialble to you at the WP GraphQL Endpoint for you to query.